On the Road

 Are there wild animals here?

-“You can find elephant seals on an overlooking deck, and maybe come across some elks.”
+She says we can find elephant seals from an overlooking deck, and maybe come across some elks.
 She drew a circle on our map.
-That got me excited.
 I was hoping to see animals in the wild.
-As someone who grew up watching National Geographic and Discovery channel, I've been dreaming about seeing animals in the wild.
+As someone who grew up watching National Geographic and Discovery channel, I’ve been dreaming about seeing animals in the wild.

 For lunch, we went to a restaurant called Saltwater.
 Imagine a quaint restaurant situated near a lake.
-Everything we ordered was perfect—from the freshly baked oysters to the arugula salad, to the mushroom and herbs pizza.
-They did not disappoint.
+Everything we ordered was delicious—from the freshly baked oysters, the arugula salad, and the mushroom and herbs pizza.
+They didn’t disappoint.

 From a window, we could see a tiny slice of forest outside.
-The restaurant server came out of that garden with some herbs.
+A restaurant staff came out of that garden with some herbs.
 He was holding a handful of Arugula.
-So that's where they get their fresh ingredients!
-Amazing.
+So that’s where they get their fresh ingredients!

 Jeremie went exploring while Robbie, Shai, and I bought drinks to keep us warm.
-After we got our order, I told them I'd meet them in the car after I figured out where my husband was.
+After we got our order, I told them I’d meet them in the car after I figured out where Jeremie went off to.
 He loves exploring!
-One minute, he's there, the next he's several meters away climbing an abandoned pile of junk.
+One minute, he’s there, the next he’s several meters away climbing an abandoned pile of rocks.

 As expected, he was nowhere to be found.
 I wasn’t worried though because he always found his way back.